JamieVaughn/blog/src/content/draft/pixel_perfect_considered_harmful.md

 # Pixel Perfect Considered Harmful

 The QA response came back.
 My code got kicked back into ready for dev... again.
-This time the space between the list of cards was greater than the 12px shown in the figma mock up.
+This time the space between the list of cards was greater than the 12px shown in the Figma mock up.

-Nevermind the figma viewport was sized to a tablet and the QA team uses double wide monitors.
-The devs have laptops and our customers typically visit on mobile anyways.
+Never mind that the Figma viewport was sized to a tablet and the QA team uses their laptop screens.
+The devs mostly work on double wide monitors and our customers typically visit on mobile anyways.
-The problem with the pixel perfect mentality is that it causes people to think that static design mocks rendered in a single aspect ratio and single viewport dimension can somehow accurately reflect how the app will look for all viewports and aspect ratios for any device out there.
+The pixel perfect mentality causes product reviewers, stakeholders and QA folks to think that the static design mocks rendered in a single aspect ratio and single viewport dimension are some kind of gospel that must be exactly how the deployed final result must strictly adhere to.
+But obviously a single Figma design mock cannot somehow accurately reflect how the app will look for all viewports and aspect ratios or for any device out there.
+And the design team doesn't have time to provide high fidelity mocks for all media breakpoints.
+Nor should they!
+It would be a waste of their time to do so rather than get on with thinking about the next feature, anyways.
+So what's the problem with the pixel perfect mentality?
+It's a matter of prioritizing the wrong dimension of a result.
+It's an especially pernicious manifestation of Goodhart's Law: "When a measure becomes a target, it ceases to be a good measure".
+In this case, a pixel perfect measure causes reviewers to hyper focus on the wrong result and that can easily cause a development & design team to waste cycles on the wrong things.
+They'll put effort into marginal design breakpoint tweaks rather than features users really need.

 Here's some CSS that should change in proportion to the viewport: font-size, white-space of any kind, padding, margin gaps, number of columns/rows, widths/heights of containers, icon sizes,